Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Experiments

 We compare our approach with four baseline methods on both SYSU-MM01 and RegDB datasets in Table~\ref{tab:cc2baseline}.
 Note that the same neural architecture is adopted for fair comparison.
 Verification loss (VL) ~\cite{zheng2018discriminatively} takes a pair of feature vectors extracted for person images and determine whether they belong to the same person or not.
 Ranking loss (RKL) denotes the method proposed in~\cite{ye2018visible}.
 It is a kind of metric learning method which includes inter-modality and intra-modality top-ranking constraints.
 Note that VL and RKL are enforced on top of the global feature $G_{R}$ and $G_{I}$.
 We also extend the verification loss to the contrastive kernels $K_{RI}$, denoted as kernel verification loss (KVL).
 In addition, ID loss (IDL) without Contrastive Correlation Network is also adopted as the baseline method.

 ``Ours(w/o ID)-S'' in Table~\ref{tab:cc2baseline} denotes the proposed method without ID loss for using the simplified evaluation mode, while ``-F'' represents using full mode.
-As can be seen from Table~\ref{tab:cc2baseline} that 1) The proposed Contrastive Correlation Network is much effective as all our methods greatly outperforms the baseline methods by large margins.
+As can be seen from Table~\ref{tab:cc2baseline} that 1) VL, RKL, KVL and IDL are four variants without contrastive features.
+It can be clearly seen that with the help of contrastive features, our methods can greatly outperforms those without contrastive features.
 2) The proposed method can achieve better performance when ID loss is combined with the pairwise BCE loss in Eqn.~\eqref{equ::diff_total}.
 3) Compared with the simplified evaluation mode, the full mode during the inference phase can get better ReID performance for both cmc-1 and mAP.